commercetools/sphere-node-sdk/README.md

 - `page(n)` defines the page number to be requested from the complete query result (default is `1`). **If < 1 it throws an error**
 - `perPage(n)` defines the number of results to return from a query (default is `100`).
 If set to `0` all results are returned (_more [info](https://github.com/sphereio/sphere-node-connect#paged-requests)_). **If < 0 it throws an error**
 - `all()` alias for `perPage(0)`
+- `expand(expansionPath)` defines a URI encoded expansion path from the given string (can be set multiple times) used for expanding references of a resource

 > All these methods are chainable